Who can be baptized at St Mary’s?

-If you live in the parish, or are a regular worshipper with us, attend one of our Toddler Groups, or have another connection with St Mary’s, we will be happy to arrange your or your child’s baptism.
-If not, give us a ring to talk it over– we’ll probably suggest that you start coming to one of our services (such as the family-friendly Toddle Up! or Praise@11, or a more traditional service), or join one of our Toddler Groups.
+If you live in the parish, or are a regular worshipper with us or have another significant connection with St Mary’s, we will be happy to arrange your or your child’s baptism.
+If not, give us a ring to talk it over– we’ll probably suggest that you start coming to one of our services.
 That way you’ll be able to get a feel for St Mary’s and decide if this is the right place for you to make this very important step.

 Your child is precious to you, and precious to God.
 At baptism you promise to raise your child to know that God loves them, and to help them to follow Jesus as a member of the Church.
 Baptism is what we call a ‘sacrament’, a visible sign of God’s love for us.
 In baptism, we thank God for the gift of new life, and we mark a new beginning in the family of the Church.